HinodeXRT/xrtpy/docs/dem_overview.rst

     1. Builds a regular grid in log10(T) between user-specified bounds.
     2. Interpolates the filter temperature responses onto that grid.
     3. Represents log10(DEM) as a spline in log10(T).
-    4. Uses least-squares fitting (via ``lmfit``) to adjust the spline values so that the modeled filter intensities match the observed intensities.
+    4. Uses least-squares fitting (via ``lmfit``) to adjust the spline values so that the modeled filter intensities best match the observed intensities.
     5. Optionally performs Monte Carlo runs by perturbing the observed intensities with their errors and re-solving the DEM many times to estimate uncertainties.

-This approach mirrors the structure and behavior of the IDL routine while providing a modern, fully open-source implementation in Python.
+This approach mirrors the structure and behavior of the IDL routine while providing a modern, fully open-source implementation in Python that integrates naturally with the scientific Python ecosystem.

 Required inputs
 ---------------